CooleyGit/ubuntu-mean/README.md

 cd path/to/server/file
 node app.js
 ```
-*Note: this will only run while your terminal session is open, use pm2 to keep server running*
+*Note: This will only run while your terminal session is open, use pm2 to keep server running*

 ##PM2 options